-They Aren’t a Good Fit
+Not a Good Fit

-Not Within Your Niche
+Not Relevant to Your Niche

-Before you start creating content, you should have an idea of what niche you want to focus on because your message can’t be for everyone.
-Narrow it down to topics you’re passionate about and something you’ll be able to discuss consistently without getting bored.
+Before you start building your brand, you should have an idea of what niche(s) you want to focus on.
+Your content can’t be for everyone, therefore, you want to narrow it down to topics you’re passionate about.

 There are some instances when you can accept a free brand deal, however, you want to limit how often you do this.

 If a brand isn’t willing to negotiate with you or accept your rates, then you can turn it down and move forward.
 You’ll hear a lot of no’s on your journey, but don’t let it discourage you.

 It’s important to know your worth as a creator.
 Stand up for yourself and remember how valuable you are.
 Brands are reaching out to you for a reason!

 Although this journey isn’t only about the money, it’s important to treat yourself as a business and remember you deserve to be fairly compensated when you partner with brands.

 Related Post: How to Negotiate Brand Deals as an Influencer